ESMValGroup/ESMValTool/doc/sphinx/source/recipes/recipe_ref.rst

 Recipes are stored in recipes/ref

 * recipe_ref_cre.yml:
    Maps and zonal means of longwave and shortwave cloud radiative effect

+* recipe_ref_scatterplot.yml
+   2D histograms with focus on clouds.

 Example plots: